archfz/cypress-terminal-report/README.md

 directory.
 You should add `it.only` to the test case you are working on to speed up development.

 ## Release Notes

+- Add `debug` option on plugin install side for logging.

 #### 6.1.3